IORoot/HouseQuests_wiki/docs/Features/property.md

 `Right Drawer > Property > Floorplan`

-Under the images is an optional floorplan of the property is the estate-agent has supplied it to the source website.
+Under the images is an optional floorplan of the property is the estate agent has supplied to the source website.
 This is also clickable to open a new window with a full-size version.

 ## 📄 Description